g-leech/argmin-gravitas/_posts/2017-05-31-tories-disabled-deaths.markdown

 * <span style="font-weight:bold">ESA</span> : <a href="{{esa}}">Employment and Support Allowance</a>; the UK's newish main disability benefit. <br><br>
 * <span style="font-weight:bold">WCA</span> : <a href="{{wca}}">Work Capacity Assessment</a>.
 Quasi-medical screening process for ESA. <br>
-Introduced by Labour in 2008, made universal and  by the Conservatives in 2011.
+Introduced by Labour in 2008, made much stricter by the Conservatives in 2011.
 <br><br>

 The following is just an <a href="{{obs}}">observational</a> argument: it doesn't exonerate or condemn.
 All I can say for it is that it's less pig-ignorant than parroting the uncontrolled figure.